 Straw and organic mulches are also helpful for reducing the beetle populations for two reasons.
 First, they are great environments for harboring predators of the beetle larvae, like spiders and ground beetles.
-Second, the mulch provides a barrier between plants to limit movement of the beetle larvae throughout the planting.
+Second, the mulch provides a barrier between plants to limit the movement of the beetle larvae throughout the planting.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.